-To remedy this situation, all actors of the supply chain should be represented in the chosen organizations (not just port authorities... not just shippers... not just a specific ministry...).
+To remedy this situation, the existing governance should be reviewed and amended, if necessary.
+All actors of the supply chain should be represented in the chosen organizations (not just port authorities... not just shippers... not just a specific ministry...).
 Much of the administrative work would be to ensure all representative organizations participate actively and positively, and topics or tasks are not driven solely by one single point of view or agenda.
 Much can be achieved during an identification phase of choosing the organizations, determining not only that they are working on trade facilitation, but also considering any alterative motivations that direct its work.